Skip to content

 Stay updated with the latest interviews, previews, and indie gaming news from Fix Gaming Channel.

-I spent nearly two hours running around — gathering, building, and exploring.
-Only to realize I could’ve just jumped into the boat I had from the start.
-Once I did?
-That’s when it clicked.
-I set sail, crossed the sea for a good 5–10 minutes, found a new island… and promptly died.
-It was a long trip for a short stay.
-Fortunately, there’s a helpful feature: you can recall your boat from anywhere — a blessing, because swimming those distances?
-Not an option.
+I spent nearly two hours running around, gathering, building, and exploring before realizing I could have just jumped into the boat I had from the start.
+Once I finally did, the game clicked.
+I set sail, crossed the sea for a good 5–10 minutes, found a new island, and promptly died.

-Not Just Land — But What Lies On It
+Not Just Land, But What Lies On It

-Next voyage?
-Longer, riskier.
+My next voyage was longer and riskier.
 I went full curiosity mode and wandered deep into a jungle on a faraway island.
-Spotted a mysterious chest.
+Then I spotted a mysterious chest.
 Of course, I opened it.
-And just like that — ambushed.
-Some freaky creature charged me.
-My weak gear didn’t stand a chance.
-Dead again.
+And just like that, I was ambushed.

 Crosswind vs. Skull and Bones

-Platforms: PC (Steam)
+Platforms: PC via Steam

 Written by Ronny Fiksdahl, Founder & Editor of Fix Gaming Channel.